-Students who are unsuccessful in three courses, or unsuccessful twice in the same course, will not be allowed to continue in the program.
+- If you are unsuccessful in three theoretical courses, or unsuccessful twice in the same course, you will not be allowed to continue in the program in that term. - If you are unsuccessful in the same practicum twice, you will not be allowed to continue in the program and potentially be withdrawn from the program.